rchillyard/Flog/README.md

 The space separating _msg_ from "!!" is optional and leaving it out may make it easier to eliminate logging which was added temporarily.

+In addition to the !! method,
+there is also !| for logging of _Iterables_ or for a generic type that isn't necessarily _Loggable_.
+There's also a |! method which ignores the message String and does no logging at all.

-For the logging mechanism to work, there must be (implicit) evidence of _Loggable[X]_ available.
+For the !! logging mechanism to work, there must be (implicit) evidence of _Loggable[X]_ available.
-The following standard Loggables are provided:
+The following standard _Loggables_ are provided:

     implicit object LoggableBoolean extends Loggable[Boolean]
     implicit object LoggableByte extends Loggable[Byte]